ctsimms/Password-Generator-Simple/README.md

 Enter how many numbers you want in the password.

-Passwords must be a minimum of 6 characetrs long.
+Passwords must be a minimum of 6 characters long.

+The script will then print out the password.